zedlopez/ifm/The Recipe Book.md

 	Rule for printing the name of something (called the target): now the target is seen.

 The mental model need not always be accurate, of course.
-We might, for instance, have occasion to keep track of where the player character last saw something, even if the object has since been moved; or keep track of falsehoods the player character has been told in conversation; or make the player refer to a character as "the bearded man" until he is properly introduced.
+We might, for instance, have occasion to keep track of where the player character last saw something, even if the object has since been moved; or keep track of falsehoods the player character has been told in conversation; or make the player refer to a character as ``THE BEARDED MAN`` until he is properly introduced.

 Modeling what the player does and does not know is only half the job, of course: we also need that information to affect the behaviour of the story in plausible ways.